smoort/CarND-Vehicle-Detection/writeup_template.md

     * The above process is repeated for each scale.
 * The result of the sliding window search is a list of boxes where cars were identified.

+**_Removing false positives_**

+* A heat map based false postive reduction logic is implemented
+* Each box identified is filled with binary value 1.
+* Value in areas with overlapping boxes are summed to provide a heat map view.
+* A heat threshold of 3 is set - any area without three overlapping boxes is discarded as false positive.
+* scipy.ndimage.measurements.label() is used to identify individual blobs in the heatmap.
+These blobs represents vehicles in the image.

 The below image shows the full set of overlapping windows that will be used for detecting vehicles.

 ![alt text][image4]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?
+### *2. Show some examples of test images to demonstrate how your pipeline is working.
+What did you do to optimize the performance of your classifier?*

 Below is the result of the pipeline on a test image